Campus Ministry » Know - Curriculum & Retreats

 Campus Ministry Senior Associates lead small group discussions.
 The day ends with the class worshiping as a community at Mass.

-The Senior Retreat is held at LaSalette Shrine in Attleboro, MA and the theme is navigating change through the lens of faith.
+The Senior Retreat theme is navigating change through the lens of faith.

-The students will hear from a variety of speakers and Alumni on the past (a look to their years at Feehan) present (where they are now in their lives - making decisions) and future (where they are going) of the role of faith in their lives.
+The students will hear from a variety of speakers and Alumni on the past (a look back on their years at Feehan) present (where they are now in their lives - making decisions) and future (where they are going) of the role of faith in their lives.

 Faculty and staff also attend their own retreat day annually, usually during the Spring Semester.